BenoitDamota/mempamal/README.rst

-that today, commands and files are a very portable and effective approach for quick and dirty data exploration or new algorithms development. *If your workflow runs on your personal computer but takes too many times, MEmPaMal can help you to scale out!*
+that today, commands and files are a very portable and effective approach for quick and dirty data exploration or new algorithms development. *If your workflow runs on your personal computer but takes too many times, MEmPaMaL can help you to scale out!*

 For the machine learning description it relies on the Scikit-learn [1] design (pipelines, estimators with fit/predict, transformers with